sc-voice/sc-voice_net/content/study/settings.md

 - Set the volume of the application sounds

 **Advanced**
-- Settings that are mainly needed for specialized users
+- Settings mainly for specialized users